dontrellkwilson-cyber/Active-Directory-User-Management-Troubleshooting-Home-Lab/README.md

  <img width="500" height="500" alt="Image" src="https://github.com/user-attachments/assets/6d28d6aa-75d2-4964-a4ba-4c5a54962c69" /><br>

 **` Determining IP Address Range for Static Configuration: `**
   - The domain controller must keep a static IP address because all network devices depend on it for communication.
-Computers, users, and printers connect to it for authentication and resource access.
+Computers, users, and printers connect to it for authentication and resource access.<br>
-  - It acts as the central control point for the home lab network.
+  - It acts as the central control point for the home lab network.<br>
   - VirtualBox Host-Only Network uses a defined IP range.
 The first step is identifying the subnet range assigned to the host-only adapter.
 This range determines valid IP addresses for the virtual machines and the host system within the isolated network.<br><br>

 <p align="center"> <strong>Configuring DC with a Static IPv4 Address:</strong> </p><br>